bettersg/verifact_backend/README.md

 # Testing

 We use pytest to manage tests.
+First, install development dependencies by running:

+`pipenv install -d`

-To start the test suite, run:
+Then, start the test suite by running:

 `pipenv run pytest`